WebexCC-SA/LAB-2310/docs/Excercise2.md

 - As a result, the variables as well defined in this flow are not being passed to the "**WebexOne_Flow_Transfer**" flow.

-- To check these variables, click on any empty space on the flow canvas and review the right side of the flow.
+- To check these variables, click on any empty space on the flow canvas and review the right side of the flow in **Variable Definition** section.

       ![Nav](./assets/2310_Excercise2_1_5.png){ width="500" }